taskcluster/taskgraph/docs/usage/using_taskgraph.rst

 Adding the Config file and Kinds
 --------------------------------

-It's highly recommended to have read through the :ref:`intro to taskgraph` section before proceeding.
+It's highly recommended to have read through the :ref:`intro-to-taskgraph` section before proceeding.

 1. Create a taskcluster directory, with additional directories for `ci`, `docker`, `your_project_name_taskgraph`, and `scripts`.
   This is where the kinds and config file will live, along with docker images, scripts and custom taskgraph code.